 Some leases of office premises contain extension options exercisable by the Bank up to one year before the end of the non-cancellable contract period.
 Where applicable, the Bank seeks to include extension options in new leases to provide operational flexibility.
 The extension options held are exercisable only by the Bank and not by the lessors.
 The Bank assesses at lease commencement date whether it is reasonably certain to exercise the extension options.
-The Bank reassesses whether it reasonably certain to exercise the options if there is a significant event or significant changes in circumstances within its control. (in thousands of Lek, unless otherwise stated)
+The Bank reassesses whether it reasonably certain to exercise the options if there is a significant event or significant changes in circumstances within its control.

-20. Right of use of assets and lease liability (continued)
+18. Right of use of assets and lease liability (continued)